Our story, structure, and people

 Director forest development, grants, and partnerships

-- As director forest development, grants, and partnerships, Damian is responsible for the One Billion Trees Programme from the forestry grants and partnerships team right through to the teams that engage with landowners and support the grants assessment process.
+As director of forest development, grants, and partnerships, Henry is responsible for the One Billion Trees Programme.
+This ranges from the forestry grants and partnerships team to the teams working with landowners and supporting the grants assessment process.

 Crown Forestry general manager

 Sam has been with MPI (and its predecessors) for 9 years, with experience in the commercial management of fisheries research and science, biosecurity, and more recently leading the Crown’s forestry operations.

 - Sam has a Bachelor of Forestry Science and a Professional Diploma in Procurement and Supply, and is also a member of the Chartered Institute of Procurement of Supply.

 - As the general manager Crown Forestry, Sam is responsible for managing Te Uru Rākau’s portfolio of commercial forestry assets to achieve the best return for stakeholders while meeting the Crown’s legal obligations.